rduffy3/multicx-basics/content/HarborTour/40_Review.md

 ---

 ## Designer
-Designer is a web-based tool for developing self-service (IVR) and assisted service (routing) applications that run on the Genesys Multicloud CX platform.
+Designer is a web-based tool for developing self-service (IVR) and assisted service (routing) applications that run on the Genesys Multicloud CX™ platform.
 It is an omnichannel solution, enabling you to craft applications that handle voice, chat, and email interactions.

 Designer offers the following features: